 3) Where can I experience fine dining in Annapolis?

 Annapolis isn’t known for being a fine dining destination.
-That’s why it was a fun treat to stop in at one of the few fine dining restaurants in the area, Harry Browne’s.
-We had the place all to ourselves as we were treated to some creamy, decadent lobster bisque.
+That’s why it is a fun treat to stop in at one of the few fine dining restaurants in the area, Harry Browne’s.
+I was treated to some creamy, decadent lobster bisque.
 As I ate it, I felt like some big-shot Annapolis powerbroker, organizing a deal to get the colonial guides funnier tri-cornered hats, or whatever it is Annapolis powerbrokers do.
 I really want to know why cream and shellfish go so well together.
 Surely some food scientist has figured this out.

 24 Hours in Annapolis